Read-The-Question/rtq-review/src/pages/md/papers/the-london-independent-girls-schools-consortium--11-plus--maths--2013--group-1.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-On the same day, the temperature in Oslo was $5$ degrees colder than in London.
+On the same day, the temperature in Oslo was $5 \degree$ colder than in London.

 What was the temperature in Oslo?